nleiva/ansible-role-grafana_agent/README.md

 ## Requirements

 None.
+Other than an account on [Grafana Cloud](https://grafana.com/products/cloud/) -> [Create account](https://grafana.com/signup/cloud/connect-account).

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are listed below, along with default values (see `defaults/main.yml`).
+You can get the values for your enviroment from the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).

-    grafana_user: <username>
+    prometheus_user: <username>
-    grafana_password: <password>

-[Grafana Cloud](https://grafana.com/products/cloud/) username and password for the the Linux integration/Prometheus data source.
-[Create account](https://grafana.com/signup/cloud/connect-account).
+Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
+Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Prometheus to get the value you need to provide for `prometheus_user`.

+    grafana_api_key: <key>

+You can generate a new API Key in the API Keys section of the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/).
+The role has to be `MetricsPublisher`.

     agent_location: /usr/local/bin

-Location where the agent's binary will be installed.
+Location where the [Grafana Cloud Agent](https://github.com/grafana/agent)'s binary will be installed.
 The default location (`/usr/local/bin`) is preferred in systems where SELinux is enabled.

     config_location: /etc/grafana

-Location where the agent's config will be installed.
+Location where the [Grafana Cloud Agent](https://github.com/grafana/agent)'s config will be stored.
 The default location (`/etc/grafana`) is preferred in systems where SELinux is enabled.

 By default, this role will ensure [Grafana Cloud Agent](https://github.com/grafana/agent) is running and enabled at boot.

-    grafana_log_user: <username>
+    loki_user: <username>
-    grafana_log_password: <password>

-[Grafana Cloud](https://grafana.com/products/cloud/) username and password for the the [Loki](https://grafana.com/blog/2020/05/12/an-only-slightly-technical-introduction-to-loki-the-prometheus-inspired-open-source-logging-system/) integration.
-If present, this role will install the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) agent an create a Systemd service for it.
+Each service in [Grafana Cloud](https://grafana.com/products/cloud/) has a unique service id or user.
+Once in the [Grafana Cloud Portal](https://grafana.com/docs/grafana-cloud/cloud-portal/) click on Loki to get the value you need to provide for `loki_user`.
+If this value is present, this role will install the [Promtail](https://grafana.com/docs/loki/latest/clients/promtail/) agent and create a Systemd service for it.
 It will scrape messages from `/var/log` and `journald`.
 For reference, see [Journal Scraping](https://grafana.com/docs/loki/latest/clients/promtail/scraping/#journal-scraping-linux-only).

 ## Overriding configuration/service templates